 About the dean

-Dr. Alice Gaudine became dean pro tempore of Memorial University’s School of Nursing on September 20, 2013.
+Prior to her appointment, Dr. Gaudine served as dean pro tempore of the School of Nursing from September 20, 2013.

 She is a long-time faculty member who came to the School of Nursing in 1997 and since then has taught courses in different areas of the undergraduate and graduate programs, including mental health, community mental health, therapeutic communication, leadership, and program development.